-An operating agreement is not required under Wyoming law but should still be drafted and recorded with your state's Secretary of State office if you plan to operate as an LLC there.
+An operating agreement is not required under Wyoming law but should still be drafted and recorded with the Wyoming Secretary of State's office if you plan to operate as an LLC there.

-The filing process will take about a few business days from start to finish, so make sure that this document is ready before you submit your application.
+The filing process for the secretary of state will take about a few business days from start to finish, so make sure that this document is ready before you submit your application.

-Creating a strong, efficient Operating Agreement early on will save both time and money going forward – especially when it comes down to enforcing member voting rights during major disputes regarding management decisions within the business.
+Creating a strong, efficient Operating Agreement for your LLCs early on will save both time and money going forward – especially when it comes down to enforcing member voting rights during major disputes regarding management decisions within the business.